valmgisbert/lab-random-variable-distributions/readme.md

 # Lab | Random variable distributions

-Refer to the `numericals.csv` dataset that you previously saved.
+Refer to the `numerical.csv` dataset that you previously saved.

 ### Instructions